Wildlander-mod/Support/Docs/FAQ.md

 ▶️ **YOU CANT USE LOOT**  ◀️

-The support Team has put together a set of guides for addiing additional mods.
+The support Team has put together a set of guides for adding popularaly requested additional mods.

 Please visit [this page](https://github.com/phinocio/UltimateSkyrim/blob/master/Docs/ModdingUltSky.md#guides-list) for install guides or the Ultimate Skyrim discord (customisation channel) advice for other type of mods.